-While the primary purpose of this paper is methodological, the experimental results obtained in an implementation of the test also produce some substantive insights.
+While the primary purpose of this paper is methodological, the experimental results obtained in an implementation of the EET also produce some substantive insights.
 For instance, the result that - consistent with the theoretically appealing assumption that distributional preferences are convex - about 95% of the subjects reveal (weakly) more benevolent (less malevolent) preferences in the domain of advantageous than in the domain of disadvantageous inequality.
-A second interesting detail is that beyond selfish subjects, the empirically most frequent distributional archetypes are those who exhibit (at least weakly) positive attitudes towards others in both domains (i.e., altruism and maximin), while archetypes that imply a negative attitude in at least one of the domains are empirically by far less important (the behavior of less than a forth of the subjects is consistent with any form of inequality aversion, for instance, and the choices of less than 7% of the subject population are consistent with spite).9 all major modeling variants of distributional preferences discussed in the economic literature.
-It continues by highlighting the core features of different distributional preference types discussed in the literature and shows that delimiting types according to the proposed assumptions naturally leads to a distinction between nine mutually exclusive and comprehensive archetypes of distributional concerns.
-Section 3 introduces the identification procedure (the "XY-test").
-It starts with the intuition behind the proposed identification approach (Subsection 3.1) and then presents the basic version of the test (Subsection 3.2).
-Furthermore, a two-dimensional index for identifying the archetype and characterizing the intensity of distributional concerns - the (x, y)y)-score - is introduced, and a graphical representation of the type-intensity distribution is proposed (in Subsection 3.3).
-The section ends with a discussion of several extensions and modifications of the test (in Subsection 3.4).
-Section 4 highlights the main differences between the current approach and other tests proposed in the literature.
-Section 5 relates the (x, y)-score to other measures of type and intensity of distributional concerns and discusses the pros and cons of replacing it by a cardinal metric (like the willingness to pay for changes in the income of the other).
-Section 6 illustrates the working of the identification procedure by reporting experimental results generated with the symmetric basic version of the test, and Section 7 concludes.
-Implementation issues for the case where the test is used as a tool in experimental economics (to address research questions in which distributional preferences play an important role, to control for subject pool effects, or to help to interpret data from other unrelated experiments) are discussed in Appendix A, while Appendix B contains a more detailed discussion of the ring-test, probably the closest competitor to the current approach when intended as an add-on to other experiments.
-Appendix C contains the instructions of the experiment reported in Section 6.
+A second interesting detail is that beyond selfish subjects, the empirically most frequent distributional archetypes are those who exhibit (at least weakly) positive attitudes towards others in both domains (i.e., altruism and maximin), while archetypes that imply a negative attitude in at least one of the domains are by far less important empirically (the behaviour of less than a fourth of the subjects is consistent with any form of inequality aversion, for instance, and the choices of less than 7% of the subject population are consistent with spite).10

+The rest of the paper is organized as follows: Section 2 presents the assumptions on which the analysis is based and argues that those assumptions are fulfilled by all major modeling variants of distributional preferences discussed in the economic and the social psychology literature.
+Section 3 introduces the proposed classification of preference types based on the rate an agent is willing to trade between own monetary payoff and the monetary payoff of another.
+Section 4 presents the proposed identification procedure - the "Equality Equivalence Test" (EET).
+It starts (in Subsection 4.1) by conveying the intuition behind the proposed identification approach and explaining its similarity to the Certainty Equivalence Test.
+Subsection 4.2 presents the symmetric basic version of the test, and Subsection 4.3 discusses several extensions.
+In Subsection 4.4 a two-dimensional index for identifying the archetype and characterizing the intensity of distributional concerns - the (x, y)-score - is introduced, and a graphical representation of the type-intensity distribution is proposed.
+Subsection 4.5 relates the (x, y)-score to other measures of type and intensity of distributional concerns.
+Section 5 illustrates the working of the EET by reporting experimental results generated with the symmetric basic version of the test, and Section 6 concludes.
+Implementation issues for the case where the test is used as a tool in experimental economics (to address research questions in which distributional preferences are expected to shape behavior, to control for subject pool effects, or to help to interpret data from other unrelated experiments) are discussed in Appendix A. Appendix B contains the instructions of the experiment reported in Section 5.

-The rest of the paper is organized as follows: Section 2 starts by introducing the assumptions on which the analysis is based and argues that those assumptions are fulfilled by
+2 Assumptions

+Let a = (m, o) denote an income allocation that gives material payoff m (for "my") to the decision maker (DM or "agent") and material payoff o (for "other") to the other person.
+The space of feasible income allocations is assumed to be the non-negative orthant of R^2 and is denoted by A. Throughout we assume that the DM is equipped with a preference relation over income allocations, which we denote by \geq .
+Technically, \geq is a binary relation on A, allowing the DM to compare pairs of allocations $a, a^ \in A$.
+We read $a \geq a^$ as "the DM weakly prefers allocation a to allocation a^ " and denote the asymmetric and the symmetric part of \geq by > and \sim , respectively.11 For the DM's preferences we require:

-9 The finding that there are very few malevolent people in variants of the dictator game is in line with previous studies - see Charness and Rabin (2002) or Engelmann and Strobel (2004), for instance.
+10 The finding that very few subjects behave malevolently in variants of the dictator game is in line with previous studies - see Charness and Rabin (2002) or Engelmann and Strobel (2004), for instance.